rjayroach/prepd-gem/README.md

 ```

 This will create a tar file containing the various project credentials.
 It will then invoke gpg to encrypt the archive.
-The credentials will be placed in the User's home directory
+The credentials will be placed in the project's data directory

 You will be prompted for a passphrase to enter twice.
 After doing that send the file by email or other mechanism